wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

 I used Python and Pandas/Seaborn/Matplotlib libraries to visualize the data.
 You can find the full Python scripts on my [GitHub repository](https://github.com/wondonghyeon/codes-for-blog/tree/master/food-waste).

 ## TL;DR
-As described in [the Background of the Food Loss and Waste Database page](https://www.fao.org/platform-food-loss-waste/flw-data/background/en/), there are very clear limitations of the dataset.
-The data collection research for food waste and loss seems to be at a very early-stage, so it's hard to draw meaningful and insightful conclusion just by looking at the dataset.
-However, since data visualization is fun and satisfying, I plotted some interesting graphs.
+As described in [the Background of the Food Loss and Waste Database page](https://www.fao.org/platform-food-loss-waste/flw-data/background/en/), the dataset has clear limitations.
+The data collection research for food waste and loss seems to be at a very early stage, so it’s hard to draw a meaningful and insightful conclusion just by looking at the dataset.
+However, since data visualization is fun, I plotted some satisfying graphs.

 ## Database Overview
 ### Downloading the Data